5 Ratings

 We operate private trekking as well as group trekking. according to Bold Himalaya's discount policy, as the number of hikers increases the price for the trek will be decreased so the discount policy as per the group is as follows

-Numbers of Trekkers Price Per trekkers (IN USD)
+Numbers of Trekkers | Price Per trekkers (IN USD) |

 After around 30 minutes of adventurous flight from Kathmandu, we reach Lukla and the trek starts from here.
-The total days of the trek are five days which is three days ascending to Thyangboche (3860m) via numerous Sherpa villages Phakding, Manjo, Namche Bazar, etc. similarly two days on the same route trek back to Lukla.
+The total days of the trek are five days which is three days ascending to Thyangboche (3860m) via numerous Sherpa villages Phakding, Manjo, Namche Bazar, and similarly two days on the same route trek back to Lukla.

 Note: Trekkers can do a Helicopter return instead of the same way trek back to Lukla.
-We also offer a Helicopter flight from Thyanboche to Everest Base Camp (Kalapathar 5545m) to Lukla which cost $800 extra per person for the two minimum trekkers.
+We also offer a Helicopter flight from Thyanboche to Everest Base Camp (Kalapathar 5545m) to Lukla which costs $800 extra per person for the two minimum trekkers.

 Lukla airport is located in the lap of the Himalayas the runway is short so only a small airplane with 15 to 18 seaters can do the flight.
 There is a 15 kg weight limit including your hand carry.
 If the baggage weight is more than 15 kg extra cost will be charged according to airline rules.